GeekfulThinkingLLC/SLCTattoo/README.md

 -Salt lake tattoo company

--Overview
-  *This will have a couple of carousels showcasing the shop and appointment setting details.
-Nav bar for Home appointments portfolio contact.
-Form for setting appointments with a $100 required deposit.
-Footer with all disclaimers links needed and contact information.
 -Home
 	* Main carousel showcasing the shop.
 	* couple of links below that taking them to the appointment setting page and artists page.